 Free Movie Screening to Celebrate National School Choice Week

-NEWARK, N.J., Jan.
-14, 2020 /PRNewswire/ -- "Miss Virginia," a movie drama starring award-winning actress Uzo Aduba, will tell the story of school choice on a personal level at Jim Wise Theatre at New Jersey Institute of Technology University Heights.
-The movie screening will take place at 6:30 p.m. on Thursday, Jan.
-23. and is free and open to the public.
+EDINA, Minn., Jan.
+17, 2020 /PRNewswire/ -- "Miss Virginia," a movie drama based on a true story, will tell the story of school choice on a personal level on Tuesday, Jan.
+28. The movie screening will take place at 6 p.m. at AMC Southdale 16 and is free and open to the public.
+A panel discussion will take place prior to the movie screening at 5:15 p.m.

 This event is planned to coincide with the history-making celebration of National School Choice Week 2020, which will feature more than 50,000 school choice events across all 50 states.